-Sited at the Geisel School of Medicine at Dartmouth, the nation's fourth oldest, and the new campus of the Dartmouth-Hitchcock Medical Center, the academic flagship of a progressive regional health care system, the program enjoys state-of-the-art facilities within the enviable setting of a New England university community
+The Dartmouth-Hitchcock neurosurgical residency has been an approved training program since its inception in 1947 by Dr. Henry Heyl, later the editor of the Journal of Neurosurgery.
+Sited at the Geisel School of Medicine at Dartmouth, the nation's fourth oldest, and at the campus of Dartmouth-Hitchcock Medical Center, the program enjoys state-of-the-art facilities within the enviable setting of a New England university community.

 Our mission is to provide advanced neurosurgical care to our region of northern New England: we are a referral resource for subspecialty expertise across all areas of neurosurgery.
 We are committed to training the next generation of neurosurgeons who will enter practice as safe, competent and skillful surgeons.
 We believe that research is an integral part of the education of residents and the advancement of the field of neurosurgery.
 Our institution is a Level 1 trauma center, a Comprehensive Cancer Center, a Primary Stroke Center and has a Children's Hospital and we provide integral support to these programs.

 We seek to train neurosurgeons with excellent operative skills who at the conclusion of their training are able to practice independently in the setting of their choice.
 We seek to ensure that residents have broad exposure to the field of neurological surgery and the opportunity to focus their career trajectory in line with their interests.
 We seek to provide the research foundation for an academic career for those residents who wish to pursue it.
 We think that the search for new knowledge is an integral part of surgical training and all residents are expected to be involved in at least one research project per year.
 We also seek to ensure that those residents who wish to pursue sub-specialty fellowship training will be competitive for the program of their choice.